mstefarov/fCraft/branch-0.70x/README.txt

 fCraft.Python uses and bundles IronPython, licensed under Apache License, v2.0.
 See LICENSE.IronPython.txt

-Original Minecraft was developed by Markus "Notch" Petersson of Mojang AB, and is not affiliated with fCraft in any way. fCraft does not make use of any code, assets, or any other files from Minecraft.
+Original Minecraft was developed by Markus "Notch" Persson of Mojang AB, and is not affiliated with fCraft in any way. fCraft does not make use of any code, assets, or any other files from Minecraft.